calvinkhoza/personal-portfolio-/README.md

  Teamwork
  Problem-Solving
  Time Management,
-# Projects
-Below are some of the projects I've worked on:

-weather App

-Description: [Briefly describe the project] Technologies Used: [List the technologies or tools you used] [Link to the project or GitHub repository]
-[Project Name 2]

-Description: [Briefly describe the project] Technologies Used: [List the technologies or tools you used] [Link to the project or GitHub repository]
-[Project Name 3]

-Description: [Briefly describe the project] Technologies Used: [List the technologies or tools you used] [Link to the project or GitHub repository]
 Contact
 Feel free to reach out to me if you'd like to collaborate or have any questions: